uucidl/ysr/README.md

 	ysr help
 	ysr help-rules

-Will list the defined programs and rules in a Makefile (as long as mk-?-prog-rule was used)
+Will list the defined programs and rules in a Makefile (as long as ysr-add-*-prog was used)

 # Example project definitions